pinecone-io/pinecone-ts-client/src/integration/control/README.md

 The default matrix exercises backup creation, both backup lists, description and deletion; restore acceptance and job description/listing; and unknown-backup errors.
 Each run owns and removes its indexes and backup.

 Set `PINECONE_LONG_RUNNING_INTEGRATION=1` to additionally verify restored contents and read capacity end to end.
 This test deliberately waits 15 minutes after records become visible before creating the backup.
 Pinecone [documents](https://docs.pinecone.io/guides/manage-data/backups-overview#limitations) that backups only include vectors at least 15 minutes old; successful fetches and index stats do not establish backup eligibility.
 All readiness/completion checks use bounded polling.
-Allow up to one hour for the complete test, including cleanup.
+Allow up to 90 minutes for the complete test, including cleanup.
 The ordinary matrix does not run this expensive path.

 ```sh
 PINECONE_LONG_RUNNING_INTEGRATION=1 npm run test:integration:node -- --runTestsByPath src/integration/control/backups.test.ts